Join us!

 • Providing exceptional care for our animals during their stay

-• Assisting veterinarian with animals before, during, and following surgery as well as assisting them with wellness procedures
+• Assisting veterinarian with animals before, during, and following surgery.
+As well as assisting them with wellness procedures

 • Preparing surgical equipment, administering, and monitoring anaesthetics and post-surgery clean up